 The Life and Legend of London's Lost Artist

-London has harboured many curious characters, but few more curious than the artist and visionary Austin Osman Spare (1886-1956).
+London has harbored many curious characters, but few more curious than the artist and visionary Austin Osman Spare (1886–1956).

 A controversial enfant terrible of the Edwardian art world, the young Spare was hailed as a genius and a new Aubrey Beardsley, while George Bernard Shaw reportedly said “Spare's medicine is too strong for the average man.”

-Today Spare is both forgotten and famous, a cult figure whose modest life has been much mythologised since his death.
-This groundbreaking biographical study offers wide-ranging insights into Spare's art, mind and world, reconnecting him with the art history that ignored him and exploring his parallel London; a bygone place of pub pianists, wealthy alchemists and monstrous owls.
+Today Spare is both forgotten and famous, a cult figure whose modest life has been much mythologized since his death.
+This groundbreaking biographical study offers wide-ranging insights into Spare's art, mind and world, reconnecting him with the art history that ignored him and exploring his parallel London; a bygone place of pub pianists, wealthy alchemists, and monstrous owls.